Last Updated on October 26, 2023 by Sorin Petroj

-It also helps to minimize the energy used when moving fast and unpredictably to exert lesser pressure on the lower body.
+It also helps minimize the energy used when moving fast and unpredictably to exert less pressure on the lower body.
 Set yourself in a ready position immediately after delivering a shot to avoid straining when your opponent strikes.

 You can alternatively work on strengthening the flexibility of your ankle joint.
-You can do foam rolling drills to strengthen the calves, and you can utilize a golf ball for rolling out the foot.
+You can do foam rolling drills to strengthen the calves and utilize a golf ball to roll out the foot.

 Additional flexibility and mobility exercises can be incorporated into your workout, such as the knee-to-wall exercise for ankle mobility and the rocking ankle mobilization technique.

-Another category of exercises that improve maintenance of balance and proper coordination and build on strength are single-leg exercises.
+Single-leg exercises are another category of exercises that improve the maintenance of balance and proper coordination and build on strength.
 These exercises make the ankle joint more resistant to twisting and maximize its stability.

 Furthermore, you can liaise with a qualified coach to help you properly coordinate your footwork.
-Simply being in total control of your lower limbs dramatically reduces the chances of injuries upon yourself.
+Simply being in total control of your lower limbs dramatically reduces the chances of injuries.